AlinaBrode/am_lang/docs/plans.md

 * our site is not educational, it is a hobby place where we express our own opinion and share our experience
 * put 1000 rubles on tg channel promotion
 * 2000 rub for advertisement in yandex
+* create a new post in telegram about bilingual signs
+* talk with the Iron Friend about stress exceptions, create an arcticle with this material
+  * in our current words there is no exceptions, on hold for now
+* remove access:
+  * to the most armenian letters in alphabet trainer
+  * to corresponding pictures in word training